da1la/SucklessPad/README.md

 3. Any programmer that can flash ESP32s
 4. MX1508 dual motor driver
 5. IP5306 chip
+6. Few resistors and caps
+7. 2N3904 transistor
-6. Any li-ion/li-po battery
+8. Any li-ion/li-po battery
-7. One hand (more is better)
+9. One hand (more is better)
-8. Soldering iron
+10. Soldering iron

 # Also you may add:
 1. MT6701A for magnetic triggers